Self-similar Features in Secondary Breakup of a Droplet and Ligament Mediated Fragmentation under Extreme Conditions: Experimental Setup and Methods

 \section{Experimental Setup and Methods}

-An exploding-wire-based shock tube setup was used for the shock-droplet interaction experiments, as illustrated in figure \ref{fig1}.
-Details for the same can be found in the previous works \citep{sharmaShockInducedAerobreakup2021c, chandraShockinducedAerobreakupPolymeric2023a, sharmaShockinducedAtomisationLiquid2023a}.
-However, the essential details will be briefly discussed here.
+An exploding-wire-based shock tube setup was used for the shock-droplet interaction experiments, as illustrated in figure \ref{fig:setup}a.
 A high-voltage source (2kJ pulse power, Zeonics Systech India, Z/46/12) is used to discharge electrical energy through a thin wire (35 SWG, bare copper wire) for a very short time duration ($\sim O(1)\mu s$), causing an explosion accompanied by a blast wave.
 This is transformed into a planar shock wave by deploying a rectangular shock tube cavity ($20mm \times 40mm \times 320mm$).
+Further details for the same can be found in the previous works \citep{sharmaShockInducedAerobreakup2021c, chandraShockinducedAerobreakupPolymeric2023a, sharmaShockinducedAtomisationLiquid2023a}.
+A detailed characterization of the high-speed flow field produced by this device was investigated by \citet{raoBlastWaveInduced2025a}, and the associated shock wave and a starting jet are presented in figure \ref{fig:setup}b.
+This system generated a decaying flow, and the necessary details are presented in Appendix \ref{appA}.
 An isolated DI water droplet of size $d_0 \approx 2mm$ is placed in the shock tube opening using an acoustic levitator.
 A digital delay generator (BNC 575) simultaneously triggers the imaging and shock tube system.
 The shock Mach numbers ($Ma_s$) are controlled by adjusting the charging voltage ($V_c$).
 Experiments are carried out at $Ma_s=1.27,1.39\ \&\ 1.56$, with corresponding Weber numbers $We\approx900,2000\ \&\ 4000$ \citep{sharmaDepthDefocusTechnique2023a}.

-In the current exposition, shadow imaging is realized by using a Cavitar Cavilux smart UHS pulsed laser connected to a beam expander and a diffuser plate for uniform background illumination.
+In the current exposition on the visualization of sub-secondary breakup processes, shadow imaging is achieved using a Cavitar Cavilux smart UHS pulsed laser, connected to a beam expander and a diffuser plate for uniform background illumination.
 The images were captured at $75 kHz$ ($93 kHz$ for some instances) using a Photron SA5 camera.
 A $6.5\times$ Navitar zoom lens coupled with a $1.5\times$ attachment and $2\times$ objective ensured a resolution of $2.38\mu m$/pixel.
-A modified version of this imaging system was deployed earlier in the previous study \citep{sharmaDepthDefocusTechnique2023a} to determine the daughter droplet sizes using the Depth from Defocus (DFD) approach.
-An optical configuration with higher magnification, a beam splitter, and two high-speed cameras were used to acquire two simultaneous images with different extents of blurring.
-The sizing statistics obtained earlier are subsequently assessed here for further insights into the fragmentation process.